openmrs/openmrs-contrib-itsmresources/ansible/README.md

 `ansible-playbook -i inventories/testing site.yml`

 This will run all roles against the inventory you specified.
 This will also assume you want to log into the server using your current user. use the `-u` switch to specify another user.
-The use of `--sudo` will use sudo when needed as well.
+The use of `-b` will use sudo when needed as well.

 Look into each role in the roles directory to find out what each role does.